Skip to main content

 While the boxed version of mac and cheese has almost no nutritional value, this version will provide you with a substantial amount of protein and fiber from the chick peas, (it also has less carbs than regular pasta) as well digestive benefits from both the chick peas and the coconut milk.
 If you like cherry tomatoes add in plenty for even more of a nutritional boost.

-1 box of chick pea pasta or any gluten free pasta of your choice.
-I used cardiologist Dr. Stephen Sinatras brand of chick pea pasta.
-Don’t miss my fascinating interview with Dr. Sinatra below.
+1 box of chickpea pasta or any gluten free pasta of your choice.
+I used cardiologist Dr. Stephen Sinatras brand of chickpea pasta.
+Don’t miss my fascinating interview with the late Dr. Sinatra below.

 Ingredients for the queso cheese is below